-The proposed measures described were developed to provide access to areas that are currently closed to groundfish fishing inside the Non-Trawl Rockfish Conservation Area (NT_RCA) and the East and West Cowcod Conservation Areas (CCA).
-The proposed actions could increase the overall potential economic value of the groundfish fishery and help diversify fishing strategies considering restrictive opportunities in other groundfish and non-groundfish fisheries.
-It may provide a more stable, year-round fishing opportunity, expand opportunities to supply seafood, and increase potential financial benefit to fishermen, communities, and the infrastructures they support.
-The actions proposed include moving and/or modifying the existing NT_RCA and/or CCA boundaries, allowing groundfish fishing inside the NT_RCA and/or CCA using only select gears that minimize bottom contact, the development of new closed areas that may restrict some fishing activity to protect habitat, and development of a block area closure (BAC) tool for preseason or inseason management of bycatch.
+The proposed measures described were developed to provide access to areas that are currently closed to groundfish and halibut fishing inside the Non-Trawl Rockfish Conservation Area (NT_RCA) and the East and West Cowcod Conservation Areas (CCA).
+The proposed actions would increase the overall economic value of the groundfish fishery and help diversify fishing strategies considering restrictive opportunities in other groundfish and non-groundfish fisheries.
+These actions would also provide a more stable, year-round fishing opportunity, expand opportunities to supply seafood, and increase potential financial benefit to fishermen, communities, and the infrastructures they support.
+The actions proposed include moving the existing NT_RCA boundaries, relaxing gear regulations inside the NT_RCA, removal of the CCA, the development of new closed areas that may restrict some fishing activity to protect habitat, and development of a block area closure (BAC) tool for preseason or inseason management of bycatch.